Digital Collections

 Joel Snyder Materials Collection

-The collection contains historical examples of art, contemporary reproductions, contemporarily-manufactured tools and materials, and raw materials.
+The Joel Snyder Materials Collection (JSMC) contains historical examples of art, contemporary reproductions, contemporarily-manufactured tools and materials, and raw materials.
 A particular strength of the collection are the historical pigment samples.
 The value of the objects in the collection is in their ability to be used for educational, “hands-on” purposes; they are not typically classified as museum- or conservation-grade objects.
 The VRC is dedicated to making materials widely available to a number of researchers.
+Accordingly, single-use materials and materials unable to be handled by any researcher cannot be added to the collection.
+The VRC can only permit the activation or “lossy” use of select JSMC items in very specific pedagogical contexts.
+The VRC reserves the right to turn down materials based on storage and care considerations, as well as hazard concerns to users and other objects in the collection.

 Additions to the Collection